 Helen Granger Young porcelain designs for Cybis

 Freelance artists employed by Cybis rarely worked (physically) inside the Cybis studio; they might make a few visits, and certainly would deliver their final working model renditions of their designs, but once that design was purchased by the studio, their involvement in the process would end.
 Susan Clark Eaton, being a local resident, was one of the few freelancers who actually spent a great deal of work-time at the Cybis studio.
 Helen Granger Young, who resided in Canada, obviously did not do that.
-All but five of Cybis’ North American Indians Collection were designed by Ms. Young.
+All but five of Cybis’ North American Indians Collection were designed by Mrs. Young.

 This collage shows the first six of Helen Granger Young’s pieces that were produced as limited editions by Cybis.
 From the top left, they are: Apache ‘Chato’ (1974); Onandaga ‘Hiawatha’ (1969); Shoshone ‘Sacajawea’ (1971); Dakota ‘Minnehaha’ (1969); Blackfoot ‘Beaverhead Medicine Man’ (1969); and ‘At the Council Fire’ (1973.)

 These four sculptures were introduced later.
 They are Crow Dancer ‘Great Thunder’ (1977), Kateri Tekakwitha ‘Lily of the Mohawks’ (1981), Choctaw ‘Tascalusa’ (1982) and Eskimo Mother ‘Alea’ (1973.)
 The Cybis studio did not place the Eskimo Mother into the North American Indians Collection initially; they assigned her to other collections for almost a decade, before finally moving her into the North American Indians in 1981.
+An Eskimo Mother was given by President Gerald Ford to Soviet President Leonid Brezhnev in 1974, and later to Prince Charles and Lady Diana Spencer as a wedding gift in 1981.

 shows that the sculpture had been created and copyrighted nine years earlier (1962) by Helen Granger Young on commission for a company called Leading Thunder, for inclusion in their ‘North American Indian series.’
 No search engine has been able to turn up anything about a company by this name, but obviously it did exist at some point during the early 1960s.
 Perhaps they went out of business before ever producing any goods?
 In any event, this sculpture ended up being sold to Cybis for use as the ‘Magic Boy’ limited edition in the 1970s and again (in color) in the 1980s.
 Nowhere in any Cybis advertising literature is Helen Granger Young credited as the designer – but then again, they never credited her for any of the other Cybis pieces either.
-The difference, of course, is that those other pieces were eventually copyrighted by Cybis, while this one had already been copyrighted by Ms. Young during the previous decade.
+The difference, of course, is that those other pieces were eventually copyrighted by Cybis, while this one had already been copyrighted by Mrs. Young during the previous decade.

 So, I was really surprised to discover this 1968 copyright registration by Helen Granger Young.
 This is definitely the same piece that Cybis produced nine years later.
-I do wonder if they bought this design at the same time that they purchased the rights to the 1962 Cree piece.

 This photo shows Helen Granger Young, at right in the white coat, in Manitoba with Queen Elizabeth II during her Royal Tour of Canada in 1984.
-It was during this tour that HM was presented with a ‘Wankan Tanka’ on behalf of the people of Manitoba; I have confirmed with the Royal Collection Trust that the piece is signed Cybis and AP and is also autographed by Helen Granger Young – something that never appeared on any retail Cybis piece.
+It was during this tour that HM was presented with a Wankan Tanka on behalf of the people of Manitoba; I have confirmed with the Royal Collection Trust that the piece is signed Cybis and AP and is also autographed by Helen Granger Young.
+A Wankan Tanka was also given by Illinois governor James Thompson to the visiting King Carl Gustaf of Sweden in 1988.

 Additional information about, and views of, the entire Cybis North American Indians Collection can be found in their dedicated Archive post.